-Born in Pennsylvania on 8 July 1835, William F. Reiber was a son of Jacob Reiber, a native of Germany, and Mary Fleisher, a native of Reading, Berks County, Pennsylvania.
+The life story of William F. Reiber, M.D. is a classic American success story.
+Born in Pennsylvania on 8 July 1835, he was a son of German immigrant Jacob Reiber (1789-1857) and Mary (Fleisher) Reiber (1791-1861), a native of Reading, Berks County, Pennsylvania.

 Civil War Military Service